deepsense-ai/seahorse/docs/doperations/train_classifier.rst

    (i. e. label to predict).
 If selected column has type different than ``Numeric``, ``WrongColumnTypeException`` will be thrown.
 If selected column does not exist, ``ColumnDoesNotExistException`` will be thrown.

+..
+TODO what are requirements for values in target column?
+What if they are not met?